Preservation & Environment

 National Park Foundation

-The National Park Foundation, working closely with the National Park Service, is dedicated to preserving natural, historic, and culturally signifi...
+The official nonprofit partner of the National Park Service is dedicated to preserving natural, historic, and culturally significant sites in the ...

 Learn More

-The John Muir Trail is a 213-mile trail through the high-elevation central Sierra Nevada that traverses the Yosemite, Sequoia, and Kings Canyon National Parks, as well as the Inyo and Sierra National Forests.
-It is the oldest recreational hiking trail in American history and offers a unique and internationally-renown access to high elevation terrain in the Sierra Nevada.
-Along its path, the JMT also traverses the John Muir Wilderness and the Ansel Adams Wilderness, which are designated under the 1964 Wilderness Act.
-As federally-protected public lands, the protection and conservation of the wilderness of the JMT region fall under the purview of the National Park Service (NPS) and the United States Forest Service (USFS).
+The John Muir Trail is a stunning 213-mile trail through the central Sierra Nevada that traverses the Yosemite, Sequoia, and Kings Canyon National Parks as well as the Inyo and Sierra National Forests.
+It is the oldest recreational hiking trail in the United States and offers access to high-elevation terrain in the Sierra Nevada.
+The JMT also stretches across the John Muir Wilderness and the Ansel Adams Wilderness, which are designated under the 1964 Wilderness Act.
+The conservation of the federally protected lands of the JMT region fall under the purview of the National Park Service and the United States Forest Service.

-The JMT Wilderness Conservancy fundraises to support critical and long-deferred federal and state efforts to restore and manage the impacts of high recreational use across the JMT region.
-In particular, the organization underwrites programs designed to restore impacted wilderness, support endangered species and to mitigate the consequences of climate change.
-Additionally, JMT Wilderness Conservancy partners with Stanford University and the University of California, Merced, to offer summer internships for academic credit to engage qualified students in conservation work.
-Through these various projects, JMT Wilderness Conservancy fulfills its mission to care for the wilderness, wildlife and waters of the JMT region and looks to the future to address and mitigate the effects of climate change.
+The JMT Wilderness Conservancy fundraises to support critical and long-deferred federal and state efforts to restore and manage the impacts of recreational use across the JMT region.
+In particular, the organization underwrites programs designed to restore impacted wilderness, support endangered species, and mitigate the consequences of climate change.
+Additionally, JMT Wilderness Conservancy partners with Stanford University and the University of California, Merced to offer summer internships to engage qualified students in conservation work.
+Through these projects, the JMT Wilderness Conservancy fulfills its mission to care for the wilderness, wildlife, and waters of the JMT region.

 General Operating Support